 Measles, mumps and rubella (MMR) immunisation, autism and inflammatory bowel disease

-In the past, there was been speculation that the MMR vaccine may somehow cause autism or inflammatory bowel disease.
+In the past, there has been speculation that the MMR vaccine may somehow cause autism or inflammatory bowel disease.
+This was a scare following a published study which has since been discredited and removed.
 Large studies have all concluded that there is no evidence to link MMR immunisation to either of these conditions.
+Unfortunately, following the scare, fewer children had the MMR vaccine, and as a result in 2006-2007, the UK had the third highest rate of measles in Europe.

 How serious are the illnesses prevented?

 Measles is much more serious than many people think.
 In fact, of all childhood infections, it is the one most likely to cause the complication of inflammation of the brain (encephalitis), sometimes resulting in brain damage.
 It can also cause convulsions, ear infections, bronchitis and pneumonia, which can lead to long-term lung problems.
 Each year a number of children die from measles.
 In developing countries it is a major cause of childhood death.
-Unfortunately, measles is becoming more common again in children in some areas of the UK.
-This is due to some children not receiving the measles, mumps, rubella (MMR) vaccine.
+After the MMR vaccine was introduced to the UK, cases of measles and deaths from measles were drastically reduced.
+Unfortunately, there have been outbreaks of measles again in children in some areas of the UK over the past 10 years.
+This is due to some children not receiving the MMR vaccine.

 Mumps infection typically causes inflammation and swelling of the glands around the face, neck and jaw.
-It is usually a mild illness but complications occur in some children, such as inflammation of the pancreas (pancreatitis), inflammation of the testes (orchitis), meningitis and (inflammation of the brain (encephalitis).
+It is usually a mild illness but complications occur in some children, such as inflammation of the pancreas (pancreatitis), inflammation of the testicles (orchitis), meningitis and inflammation of the brain (encephalitis).
 Mumps may cause permanent deafness in one ear.
 Mumps is equally dangerous for boys and girls.

 Rubella (German measles)

 Rubella is usually a mild illness causing a rash, sore throat and swollen glands.
-However, if a pregnant women has rubella, the virus is likely to cause serious damage to the unborn child.
+However, if a pregnant woman has rubella, the virus is likely to cause serious damage to the unborn child.
 Rubella can lead to damage to the heart, brain, hearing and sight.
 The baby is likely to be born with a very serious condition called the congenital rubella syndrome.
-See separate leaflet called Rubella (German Measles) and Pregnancy which provides more details on this condition.
+See separate leaflet called Rubella (German Measles) and Pregnancy.

 Since rubella immunisation was introduced in 1970 there has been a dramatic fall in the number of babies born with the congenital rubella syndrome.
 Rubella is now a very uncommon infection in the UK as a result of the vaccination programme.